Georgia Special Election Has Republicans Wondering About Midterm Cash

 The strategist, who like others requested anonymity to speak candidly, added: “The House is a realistic objective for Democrats.
 Their donors are obviously already worked up.
 It’s a good time for them in terms of small-dollars.
 The typical race won’t be as expensive as Georgia, but it will be expensive.
 So House candidates in difficult races need to start raising money yesterday.”

 President Trump is another factor.
 Nationally his job-approval ratings are low, though he remains popular with the GOP base.
 His narrow win over Hillary Clinton in the Georgia 6th last fall signaled that the district could be a pick-up opportunity for Democrats after he picked Price to lead HHS.
-And Trump’s recent firing of an FBI director amid an investigation of his campaign’s ties to Russia raise doubts about his long-term political value.
+And Trump’s recent firing of an FBI director amid an investigation of his campaign’s ties to Russia raises doubts about his long-term political value.

 “These races are a bellwether,” said a Republican consultant who has worked with congressional candidates.
 “But it’s also prudent to realize right now we’re stuck in a microcosm of time where the worst that could happen to Republicans has already happened.
 When you have an incumbent president who’s not well liked, who won’t shut up, and who’s essentially aided and abetted by an equally incompetent staff.
 If we lose Montana and Georgia, it will clearly be hung and should be hung on Trump’s neck, because it’s depressing the base.”